 Above River Street is Bay Street, which is also lined with shops, restaurants like the Moon River Brewing Company, and historical points of interest such as the Cotton Exchange building.
 Emmet Park is a small park surrounded by oak trees that run along Bay Street for a few blocks.
 On the river side of Bay Street, wheelchairs will encounter a few more barriers, so backtracking may be required.
 A Savannah, Georgia Visitor Center office is also located on Bay Street, and another is located by the Savannah, Georgia Civic Center.
 For a look at some beautiful homes overlooking the Skidway River wetlands on the Isle of Hope, go explore Bluff Drive.
 This drive is right by Wormsloe State Historic Park and close to Skidway State Park.

 Parks + Gardens

 Other than the many scenic courtyard squares and green spaces mentioned above, try Forsyth Park, a local favorite with a picturesque water fountain, statues, and a historical mansion on the border.
-Lake Mayer Park is outside of the historic downtown area on the way to Isle of Hope.
+Lake Mayer Park is outside of the historic downtown area on the way to the Isle of Hope.
 This park has a paved, level pathway that wraps around the lake.
 Access to a fishing pier has been made possible, but expect to also find picnic tables, bathrooms, and designated parking.
 For the best sunset views, watching is recommended on Tybee Island.
-The Rodney J Hall Boating Area on the Isle of Hope by the Skidaway River has little to no access for wheelchairs.
+The Rodney J Hall Boating Area on the Isle of Hope by the Skidaway River has little to no access to wheelchairs.
 There is designated parking and a covered shelter for picnic tables, but no accessible pathway connecting the two; there is also a paved pathway that leads to the dock and boat launch area but no curb cutout or ramp.

 Accessibility, Barriers + Getting Around